2002 European Grand Prix: Background

-Going into the race, Ferrari driver Michael Schumacher led the Drivers' Championship with 70 points, ahead of Williams teammates Ralf Schumacher and Juan Pablo Montoya who were tied for second place on 27 points.
-David Coulthard was a close fourth on 26 points, and Rubens Barrichello was fifth on 16 points.
-In the Constructors' Championship, Ferrari were leading with 86 points, ahead of Williams in second on 54 points.
-McLaren were third with 33 points, while Renault (twelve) and Sauber (eight) battled for fourth place.
-Ferrari and Michael Schumacher had dominated the championship, with Ralf Schumacher winning the Malaysian Grand Prix and Coulthard won the Monaco Grand Prix.
-Barrichello and Montoya had finished in second, and Kimi Räikkönen finished in third.
+Going into the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 70 championship points, followed by Williams teammates Ralf Schumacher and Juan Pablo Montoya who were tied for second on 27 championship points.
+David Coulthard of McLaren was fourth with 26 championship points, and Rubens Barrichello was fifth with 16 championship points.
+Ferrari led the World Constructors' Championship with 86 championship points, ahead of Williams in second with 54 championship points.
+McLaren were third with 33 championship points, while Renault (12) and Sauber (eight) contested fourth.